clojars/infrastructure/README.md

 `CLOJARS_SSH_KEY_FILE` to the path to the private key used by the server if you want to deploy or ssh in to the server.

-To apply the terraform, you will need two configuration vars set in your environment: `TF_VAR_db_password` and `TF_VAR_db_username`.
-Both of these values are available from `aws-ansible/private/vars.yml`.

 ### clojars-env script

 One way to have all those vars set is to create a wrapper script that